jimwhimpey/Blog-Image-Resizer/readme.md

 Takes a local image path and (optionally a title), creates a small version, creates a larger version, uploads them via FTP, returns markdown of the little smaller linking to the larger image, automatically copies it to your pasteboard.

 Handles any image type ImageMagick will take.
 Smart enough to not resize images *up* if they're not big enough but that's where the smart ends.

-This is mostly just a little tool for me to fill a gap [I see](http://valhallaisland.com/blog/2012/octopress/) in the otherwise brilliant [Octopress](http://octopress.org/).
+This is a little tool for me to fill a gap [I see](http://valhallaisland.com/blog/2012/octopress/) in the otherwise brilliant [Octopress](http://octopress.org/) blogging software.
 I hope someone else can also find it useful in some capacity.

 ## Usage